fnproject/tutorials/Introduction/README.md

 let's us know that the function packaged in the image "fndemouser/hello:0.0.2" has been bound by the Fn server to the route "/hello".
 We'll see how to use the route below.

+Note that the containing folder name 'hello' was used as name of the generated function container and as the route that container was bound to.

 ## Calling Your Deployed Function